jacksonmoody/personal-website/README.md

 ## Deployment

-To build this site locally, clone this repository and then run the following commands:
+To build this site locally, clone this repository and run the following commands:

 ```bash
 npm install